 |Confusion and disorientation||Loss of consciousness||Seizures|

-Hypoglycemia can occur at any time in healthy individuals, regardless of age.
-The condition however, is more common in those with diabetes, a disease characterized by blood glucose levels that are too high.
+Hypoglycemia can strike healthy individuals at any time, regardless of age.
+The condition however, is more common in those with diabetes.
 Diabetics take medication to bring down their blood glucose levels, which helps them achieve normal levels.
 Some situations however, lead to a greater than expected drop, resulting in hypoglycemia.

 Hypoglycemic episodes can occur for several reasons:

-- In diabetics, taking a higher dose of antidiabetic medication (example: insulin)
+- In diabetics, taking a higher dose of antidiabetic medication (e.g., insulin).